jake-w-liu/RadiationPatterns.jl/README.md

 direc_ptn(Pat::Pattern)
 ```

-Calcultate the directivity pattern of a radiation pattern. `Pat.x` should be `theta` values in degrees, and `Pat.y` should be `phi` values in degrees.
+Calculate the directivity pattern of a radiation pattern. `Pat.x` should be `theta` values in degrees, and `Pat.y` should be `phi` values in degrees.

 #### Arguments